 Application of X-Ray Brachytherapy

-Moving one step ahead, researchers have extended the use of X-rays from imaging to therapeutic purpose, giving rise to the technique termed as ‘X-ray brachytherapy’.
-Unlike the temporary or permanent radioisotope implants used in the regular brachytherapy, X-ray brachytherapy utilizes low-energy X-ray beams for a specific duration of time to the target area internally.
+Moving one step ahead, researchers have extended the use of X-rays from imaging to therapeutic purposes, giving rise to the technique termed as ‘X-ray brachytherapy.’
+Unlike the temporary or permanent radioisotope implants used in regular brachytherapy, X-ray brachytherapy utilizes low-energy X-ray beams for a specific duration of time to the target area internally.

 The procedure involves preparations such as pre-treatment MRI or CT scan, ECG, and other tests similar to those done before radionuclide brachytherapy.
 The target area is sterilized first, followed by the application of anesthesia, either local or general, depending on the tumor site and the physician’s judgment.

 A miniature X-ray tube of around 2-3 mm diameter is inserted through a small invasion.
 The length of the X-ray tube is preselected based on the depth/accessibility of the tumor site.
-With the help of a suitable imaging technique, the radio-oncologist remotely places the catheter exactly at the site of the tumor.
+With the help of a suitable imaging technique, the radio-oncologist remotely places the catheter exactly at the tumor site.
 This is followed by the application of an X-ray beam to the tumor at a recommended dose (Gy/min) for a given duration (a few minutes or hours).

-The dose, duration, and number of brachytherapy sessions vary depending on the tumor stage and severity.
-Customization of the brachytherapy regimens by an experienced radio-oncologist is required to serve the best interests of the patient.
+The dose, duration, and the number of brachytherapy sessions vary depending on the tumor stage and severity.
+Customization of the brachytherapy regimens by an experienced radio-oncologist is required to serve the patient's best interests.